-Nominal Size Mandrell Size
+Mandrell Size

-12 inch Diameter 11.04 inches
+11.04 inches

-15 inch Diameter 13.80 inches
+13.80 inches

-18 inch Diameter 16.57 inches
+16.57 inches

-24 inch Diameter 22.08 inches
+22.08 inches

 These mandrells shall be provided by the City.

 Any section of completed pipe failing to pass this deflection test shall be repaired or replaced and retested at the Contractor's expense.